microdotblog/help.micro.blog/_posts/2017-10-15-mac-version.md

 If you're using a Micro.blog-hosted weblog, you can use File → New Post to start a new blog post.
 If you're using WordPress or another server, first open the preferences window and enter your web site URL to set it up for posting within the app.

 ## Version history

+### 2.0.2 --- October 5, 2020

+* Fixed accidentally showing tab bar in new post windows.
+* Fixed background in new post window if Dark Mode changes while app is running.
+* Fixed remembering new post window position.
+* Fixed potential crash when clearing posts search.
+* Fixed error when opening prefs window for some settings.
+* Fixed photo window default size resetting.
+* Fixed copyright year in about box.
+* Updated camera icon on macOS 11 Big Sur.

 ### 2.0.1 --- September 29, 2020